SciML/Integrals.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](http://integrals.sciml.ai/dev/)

-Integrals.jl is an instantiation of the SciML common `IntegralProblem` interface for the common quadrature packages of Julia.
+Integrals.jl is an instantiation of the SciML common `IntegralProblem` interface for the common numerical integration packages of Julia, including both those based upon quadrature as well as Monte-Carlo approaches.
 By using Integrals.jl, you get a single predictable interface where many of the arguments are standardized throughout the various integrator libraries.
-This can be useful for benchmarking or for library implementations, since libraries which internally use a quadrature can easily accept a quadrature method as an argument.
+This can be useful for benchmarking or for library implementations, since libraries which internally use a quadrature can easily accept a integration method as an argument.

 ## Tutorials and Documentation